Configuring Blocking local RPZ rules in NIOS (2549)

 Click Save & Close.

 In this task, you add a rule to block a destination IP Address to the denylist.rpz.
-The host bogon.signalorange.net resolves to IP Address 224.224.224.224.
+This IP Address 224.224.224.224 is an Infoblox-owned IP we will use it to simulate a known bogon domain bogon.singalorange.net.

 Navigate to Data Management → DNS → Response Policy Zones.